syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/context.md

 ## Adding an item with the context menu:

-To add a new item to the editor ContextMenu, you need to use the ‘[insertMenuOption’](http://help.syncfusion.com/js/api/ejrte#methods:insertMenuOption "") method and in order to handle the contextmenu item click using the ‘[contextMenuClick](http://help.syncfusion.com/js/api/ejrte#events:contextMenuClick "")’ client side-event.
+To add a new item to the editor `ContextMenu`, you need to use the ‘[insertMenuOption’](http://help.syncfusion.com/js/api/ejrte#methods:insertMenuOption "") method and in order to handle the contextmenu item click using the ‘[contextMenuClick](http://help.syncfusion.com/js/api/ejrte#events:contextMenuClick "")’ client side-event.

 {% highlight html %}